milokmet/openwrt-ddns-wedos/README.md

 # openwrt-ddns-wedos
-Wedos Dynamic DNS script for openwrt
+Wedos Dynamic DNS script for OpenWrt

 ## Requirements
-For openwrt 22.03.3 libubox is libubox20220515, check whether another version of libubox is available for your openwrt version
+For OpenWrt 22.03.3 libubox is libubox20220515, check whether another version of libubox is available for your openwrt version
 ```
 $ opkg install libubox20220515
 $ opkg install curl